Our vision, investor information and leadership team profiles

 The secure and trusted use of CVD and Personally Identifiable Information (PII) can bring greater depth and richness to both existing services and new innovations in products and services - helping to solve the biggest problems posed by the transition from ‘personal mobility’ to ‘smart mobility’.

-We collaborated with business innovation consultancy firm, Ctrl-Shift, to study the connected vehicle data (CVD) market and the implications of the use of CVD and PII and emerging US data protection legislation in the market’s growth and governance.
+We collaborated with business innovation consultancy firm, Ctrl-Shift, to study the CVD market and the implications of the use of CVD and PII and emerging US data protection legislation in the market’s growth and governance.
 The purpose of the study is to provide analysis and perspectives to stimulate informed debate across all key stakeholder groups in this emerging market.
 The views expressed within this study do not necessarily reflect Wejo's position or its business models or data practices.
 The research is based on interviews and round-table discussions with experts in connected vehicle data; personal data and privacy, and data regulation, and upon Ctrl-Shift’s knowledge base on the strategic use of personal data in business innovation.

 This is the first report of seven that will be serialised here.